Dear Brothers and Sisters in Christ Jesus,

-Also, remember, our celebration of the grace of Christmas Day continues until the end of the day January 1, 2018 (we call this the Christmas Octave).
-Our celebration of the Christmas Season extends until the end of the day, Monday, January 8, 2018 (the date we celebrate the Baptism of our Lord this year).
+Also, remember our celebration of the grace of Christmas Day continues until the end of the day January 1, 2019 (we call this the Christmas Octave).
+Our celebration of the Christmas Season extends until the end of the day, Sunday, January 13, 2019 (the date we celebrate the Baptism of our Lord this year).

-This Christmas Day I share with you a sermon by Pope St. Leo the Great (b.
+This Sunday, just a few days before Christmas, I want to share with you a sermon by Pope St. Leo the Great (b.
 390 – d.
 461) on the Gift of Peace found in Christmas (Sermon 6 on the Nativity of the Lord):

-“Although the state of infancy, which the majesty of the Son of God did not disdain to assume, developed with the passage of time into the maturity of manhood, and although after the triumph of the passion and the resurrection all his lowly acts undertaken on our behalf belong to the past, nevertheless today’s feast of Christmas renews for us the sacred beginning of Jesus’s life, his birth from the Virgin Mary.
+“Although the state of infancy, which the majesty of the Son of God did not disdain to assume, developed with the passage of time into the maturity of manhood, and although after the triumph of the passion and the resurrection all His lowly acts undertaken on our behalf belong to the past, nevertheless today’s Feast of Christmas renews for us the sacred beginning of Jesus’ life, His birth from the Virgin Mary.
 In the very act in which we are reverencing the birth of our Savior, we are also celebrating our own new birth.
 For the birth of Christ is the origin of the Christian people; and the birthday of the head is also the birthday of the body.

-Therefore, may those who were born, not of blood nor of the will of the flesh nor of the will of man, but of God, offer to the Father their harmony as sons united in peace; and may all those whom he has adopted as his members meet in the firstborn of the new creation who came not to do him own will but the will of the one who sent him; for the grace of the Father has adopted as heirs neither the contentious nor the dissident, but those who are one in thought and love.
+Therefore, may those who were born, not of blood nor of the will of the flesh nor of the will of man, but of God, offer to the Father their harmony as sons united in peace; and may all those whom He has adopted as His members meet in the Firstborn of the New Creation who came not to do His own will but the will of the One who sent Him; for the grace of the Father has adopted as heirs neither the contentious nor the dissident, but those who are one in thought and love.
 The hearts and minds of those who have been reformed according to one and the same image should be in harmony with one another.